shivam-modi/apiArchitectures/README.md

 ---

 Feel free to modify or expand this document based on additional details or specific use cases relevant to your project.

+### Don't forget to star this repo, if you learnt something new